 How Would You Know if Your Beauty Products Do Not Contain Shark-Sourced Oil?

 - Choose products from companies that are cruelty-free certified either by Beauty without Bunnies (PETA) or Leaping Bunny.

 - Read the ingredients.
 Use plant-based beauty products made with ingredients such as plant-based squalane.

 - Some companies will specifically detail where their squalane comes from.
 If they don’t, feel free to send them an email and inquire.

 As AveSeena, we strictly use highest quality plant-based squalane in our cruelty-free products.

-We have incorporated one of the best vegan squalane oils derived from olives into our Ageless Perfection Cream.
+We have incorporated one of the best vegan squalane oils derived from olives into our Ageless Perfection Cream and Green Caviar Facial Oil Elixir.
 It’s perfect for all skin types and perfectly addresses the signs of aging visibly moisturizing and plumping the skin to quickly erase the appearance of fine lines and wrinkles upon application.

 Wishing you a glowing healthier skin,

 1-Biological importance and applications of squalene and squalane.
 Kim SK, Karadeniz F. Adv Food Nutr Res.
 2012;65:223-33